RoffyS/RoffyS/README.md

 ## 🎓 About Me

-My educational background gives me an interesting fusion of Northern (👑 **Smith School of Business@Queen's**) and Southern (🦅 **Goizueta Business School@Emory**) dialects, with another interesting twist of business and data slang.
+My educational background gives me an interesting fusion of Northern (👑 **Smith School of Business@Queen's**) and Southern (🦅 **Goizueta Business School@Emory**) dialects, with another twist of business and data slang.
 My work centers on leveraging AI and ML to create practical tools and solve real-world business problems.

 ## 🚀 Featured Projects